1nc1/FCC-Algorithms-and-Data-Structures-Certification/README.md

 -------------------------------------------------------------------------

-**FCC-JS-Prework** holds some necessary algorithms and data structures in order to start the projects.
+**FCC-JS-Prework** holds some necessary algorithms and data structures to start the projects.

 -------------------------------------------------------------------------